juhp/cabal-rpm/README.md

 # cabal-rpm

 cabal-rpm is a tool for RPM packaging of Haskell Cabal-based packages.
-It interacts with yum to install build dependencies and can also act as a cabal-install wrapper installing dependencies packaged in Fedora before running "cabal install".
+It interacts with yum/dnf to install build dependencies and can also act as a cabal-install wrapper installing dependencies packaged in Fedora before running "cabal install".